Uniform stability for the matrix inverse Sturm-Liouville problems: Preliminaries

 Let us consider the boundary value problem $\mathcal L$ of form \eqref{eqv}--\eqref{bc} under the additional restriction

 which allows us to simplify the technique and to make formulations of the main results clearer.
 Removing this restriction is discussed in Section~\ref{sec:gen}.

-It is well-known that the matrix Sturm-Liouville problem \eqref{eqv}--\eqref{bc} has the countable set of real eigenvalues.
-It is convenient for us to number them as $\{ \la_{nk} \}_{n \ge 1, \, k = \overline{1,m}}$ (counting with multiplicities) according to their asymptotics (see, e.g., \cite{Bond11}):
+It is well-known that the matrix Sturm-Liouville problem \eqref{eqv}--\eqref{bc} has a countable set of real eigenvalues.
+Let us describe their properties due to \cite{Bond11}.
+It is convenient to number the eigenvalues as $\{ \la_{nk} \}_{n \ge 1, \, k = \overline{1,m}}$ according to their asymptotics

-Without loss of generality, we assume that $\la_{nk} \le \la_{ls}$ if $(n,k) < (l,s)$.
-Note that eigenvalues can be multiple and their multiplicities do not exceed $m$.
+Without loss of generality, we assume that $\la_u \le \la_v$ if $u < v$, $u,v \in J$, where $J$ is defined by \eqref{defJ}.
+Note that eigenvalues can be multiple.
+Since the problem $\mathcal L$ is self-adjoint, algebraic multiplicities of eigenvalues are equal to the corresponding geometric multiplicities and do not exceed $m$.
+A number of occurrences of each eigenvalue in the sequence $\{ \la_u \}_J$ equals its multiplicity.

 Denote by $\varphi(x, \la)$ the $(m \times m)$-matrix solution of equation \eqref{eqv} satisfying the initial conditions